rvcgeeks/Rvc-TCP-Station/README.md

 4) To execute a scell command on a user who permits one's shell access , use '--shell-- @[username |--all--] --bash-- [actual commandline to execute]' in the actual command if you give '--getout--' it will just terminate the client connection.
 If it fails you will get some error message.
+   But remember that only one user at a given time can send shell command!
 5) The --pull-- command delibrately uploads a file from client side onto the server.
 It will command the client program to upload prescribed file.
    '--pull-- @[username] --file-- [accurate filename]' is its syntax.